-- The inspector observed activities in the playroom and the outside learning environment. - The inspector conducted a joint observation with the manager. - The inspector looked at a range of documents, including children's records, learning - journals and observation, assessment and planning documentation, written policies, training certificates, the self-evaluation form and a selection of other documents. - The inspector interacted with children throughout the inspection. - The inspector checked evidence of suitability and qualifications of practitioners working with children, including first-aid certificates. - The inspector took account of the views of parents and carers spoken to on the day.
+- The inspector viewed all areas of the premises and equipment and observed activities in the playroom and the outside play areas. - The inspector looked at children's assessment records, planning documentation, - evidence of suitability of staff working within the setting, the provider's selfevaluation form and a range of other documentation. - The inspector held meetings with the manager, nominated person and spoke with staff and children throughout the inspection. - The inspector took account of the views of parents spoken to on the day.